Portugal scrambles for COVID-19 beds; health system threatened

 The Portuguese government is turning to other European Union countries for help.
 Germany this week sent two doctors and a medevac specialist to Lisbon on a reconnaissance mission.

-Meanwhile, authorities are marshalling national resources for a fight that has already brought deaths on an unprecedented scale, with more than 11,300 confirmed virus deaths in a country of 10.3 million people.
+Meanwhile, authorities are marshalling national resources for a fight that has already brought deaths on an unprecedented scale.

 Resources are being stretched and repurposed as fast as possible.
 The Lisbon Military Hospital has been taking overflow patients from public hospitals in the region.
 At what was the hospital’s canteen, carpenters, electricians and laborers were working to transform it into a 50-bed infirmary in three days.